Joe-Public/molecule-docker-systemd/ubuntu/README.md

 You can use this image as a base container to run systemd services inside.

 ## Supported tags
- - `latest`, `23.04`
+ - `latest`, `23.10`
  - `lts`, `22.04`
  - `20.04`

 ## Usage

 ### Test it on the console

 First you should start the container as a daemon.
-For Ubuntu 20.04 you have to add `--cgroupns=host` to the command.
-Starting from Ubuntu 22.04 this seems not to be necessary.

 Ubuntu 20.04: